sosheskaz/digitaldj-ios/ReadMe.md

 * Launchscreen.storyboard - the launch screen.
 * Info.plist - project file.
 Don't edit this manually, use the project menu.
 * DDJiOS-Bridging-Header.h - This is needed for some things that count on Objective-C libraries.
 If adding an Objective-C library, you will need to edit this file as appropriate.

+## Development Practices
+* Log
+* Write tests for what you write, at least the happy path.
+It's by far the easiest way to make sure things work in most cases.
+* When developing, develop off of a feature branch, named similarly to "feature/yourfeature".
+BitBucket can automatically do this using the "Git Flow" button.
+When you've finished, merge into development.
+Only merge into master if it's production ready.

 ## Third-Party Frameworks
 * AlamoFire - used for all HTTP/HTTPS networking.
 It is WAY easier and cleaner than Apple's native solution, and is industry standard.